ChaseKing77/threadbound/README.md

 📸 Screenshots / Art Direction (optional)

-(We can add images later — no rush)

 🎮 About the Game

 Thread Bound is a 2D Metroidvania built in Godot.
 The world is centered around weaving, fate, and choice.